 In fact, according to one widely cited study by the technology company CEB, B2B buyers these days are already 57 percent of the way through their decision-making process before they even speak with a business.

-Earning the attention of prospective client—and then engaging them—means more than telling them about the great product or service you offer at attractive prices.
+Earning the attention of prospective clients—and then engaging them—means more than telling them about the great product or service you offer at attractive prices.
 You must educate them more widely on things that matter to them.
 By doing so, you earn their trust, which helps a ton when you’re also trying to earn their business.

 That’s where content marketing comes in.
 If you’re in the pets business, become a reliable source of information on feeding and breeds.
 Or, if you sell garden tools, be the go-to on growing prize-winning petunias.